Occlusion-Robust Online Multi-Object Visual Tracking using a GM-PHD Filter with CNN-Based Re-Identification: The Proposed Algorithm

 The visual similarity $V_{s,k}(b^t_{i,k-1},b^e_{j,k})$ between the track's box $b^t_{i,k-1}$ and estimate's (filtered output) box $b^e_{j,k}$ at frame k is computed using the cosine distance $C_d(\mathbf{z}^i_w, \mathbf{z}^j_w)$ between appearance feature vectors $\mathbf{z}^i_w$ and $\mathbf{z}^j_w$ which are extracted from the track's box $b^t_{i,k-1}$ and filtered output (detection) box $b^e_{j,k}$, respectively.
 Thus, this visual similarity (cosine distance) is given using the dot product and magnitude (norm) of the appearance feature vectors as

-We consider the mean of temporal track features weighted by confidences of the detections corresponding to this track till frame $k-1$, temporal track features are aggregated to be represented as a single embedding, when computing the cosine distance between track features and estimated state features.
+We consider the mean of temporal track features till frame $k-1$, temporal track features are aggregated to be represented as a single embedding, when computing the cosine distance between track features and estimated state features.
 Though it is possible to extract deep appearance features from estimates, in this work we extract deep appearance features from detections and propagate throughout the GM-PHD filtering process to keep the ones corresponding to the estimates and then to the tracks.
 In this way, it is possible to use the extracted deep appearance features at both the update step of the GM-PHD filter and the target labeling stage.
 Thus, the appearance feature likelihood function $g_k(z_w|x)$ in Eq.~(\ref{eq:AugmentedLikelihood}) is given by

 The visual-spatio-temporal similarity is utilized to construct a bipartite graph between the tracks and estimates.
 We use the Munkres's variant of the Hungarian algorithm~\cite{FraJea71} to determine the optimal associations in case an estimate (filtered output) box is tried to be associated with multiple tracks using the following overall association cost